 From Office Assistant II, 10 to Senior Services Technician, 12

-Purpose: The Division of Senior and Disabilities Services (SDS) is requesting a reclassification of PCN #06-2386, Office Assistant II to Senior Services Technician to support the increasing complexity of duties in the Provider Certification & Compliance Unit functions related to Certification of PCA and Home and Community Based Waiver providers and the quality oversight functions for recipients of home and community based long term services.
+Purpose: The Division of Senior and Disabilities Services (SDS) is requesting a reclassification of PCN #06-2386, Office Assistant II to Senior Services Technician.
+This reclassification is to support the increasing complexity of duties in the Provider Certification & Compliance Unit functions related to Certification of PCA and Home and Community Based Waiver providers along with the quality oversight functions for recipients of home and community based long-term services.
 This position must now perform technical and paraprofessional assistance to Medical Assistance Administrators and Health Program Managers in working with the public regarding the regulations for applying for certification as Medicaid providers, developing systems for capturing important data, and creating reports for managers’ review, federal oversight agency reviewers and other DHSS leadership, legislature and public entities.